rsenet/FriList/README.md

     	https://link
 ```

-*Almost none of his scripts are mine.
+*Almost none of these scripts are mine.
 If there is any mistake on the credits of a script, please contact me*

 ## Table of Contents